 The team of professionals at Atraxia Law has been evaluating personal injury and product liability claims for over 35 years and will provide you with quality services if you were exposed to paraquat in occupational settings and subsequently developed Parkinson's disease.

-We will thoroughly assess your situation to determine whether you are eligible for filing a claim to recover the financial compensation you deserve from the liable paraquat manufacturers.
-Although the process is quite complex, it will require minimal involvement on your part and a family member can help you with it.
+We will thoroughly assess your situation to determine whether you are eligible to file a claim to recover the financial compensation you deserve.